aaronrenner/phx_gen_auth/guides/overview.md

 ## Forbidding access

-The generated code ships with an auth module with handful plugs that fetch the current account, requires authentication and so on.
+The generated code ships with an auth module with a handful of plugs that fetch the current account, requires authentication and so on.
 For instance, for an app named Demo which invoked `mix phx.gen.auth Accounts User users`, you will find a module